Sunday, 31 December 2017

 So far today she has destroyed my china "chicken" mug, and is now attacking my hand as I type!
 She's eying up the chickens as if they're prey, except they are comfortably larger than she is.
 She'll sleep like a baby later.

 Hopefully this is the closest I get to being a grandpa for a while yet 😊

 Wednesday, 6 December 2017

 It's funny, because we all had different stroke experiences, but a common theme was that we all felt let-down in some way due to a gap between theory and practise.
 I've said repeatedly to the Stroke Association that, as far as strategy goes, the first thing we should aim for is a consistent experience across the country, from Shetland to Cornwall and everywhere in between, including London.
-Initially, it really doesn't matter how good or bad the standard is.
-The second thing is all-round improvement.
+Initially, it really doesn't matter how good or bad the standard is - it is what it is.
+The next thing, of course, is all-round improvement.

 Wednesday, 29 November 2017